Vitória Yaya: Club career

-Early career

 Born in Suzano but raised in Ferraz de Vasconcelos, both in the São Paulo state, Yaya joined Centro Olímpico's youth setup at the age of 13; due to her style of play being similar to Yaya Touré, she earned that nickname.
-In 2017, she moved to São Paulo, after the club established a partnership with Centro Olímpico.
+In 2017, she moved to São Paulo after the club established a partnership with Centro Olímpico.

-São Paulo

 Promoted to the first team for the 2019 season, Yaya made her senior debut on 27 March 2019, starting and scoring the winner in a 1–0 Série A2 home success over América Mineiro.
 She was a regular starter during the club's league campaign, as they achieved promotion to the Série A1 as champions.

-Santos

 On 8 January 2023, Yaya was announced at Santos.
 Despite being a regular starter, she left on 20 December.

-Corinthians

 On 5 January 2024, it was announced that Yaya signed with Corinthians after her contract ended.

-Paris Saint-Germain

 In September 2025, Yaya inked a three-year deal with French club Paris Saint-Germain.

 International career

 Yaya represented Brazil at under-17 level in 2018 South American U-17 Women's Championship and 2018 FIFA U-17 Women's World Cup.
 On 20 August 2019, aged 17, she received her first call-up for the full side, for the year's International Women's Football Tournament; she remained an unused substitute in Brazil's two matches in the competition.

 After playing for the under-20 team in the 2020 and 2022 editions of the South American Under-20 Women's Football Championship, Yaya made her full international debut on 10 October 2022, replacing Ary Borges late into a 1–0 friendly win over Italy at the Stadio Luigi Ferraris in Genoa.

 On 1 February 2024, Yaya was called up to the Brazil squad for the 2024 CONCACAF W Gold Cup.

-On 2 July 2024, Yaya was called up to the Brazil squad for the 2024 Summer Olympics.
+In July 2024, Yaya was called up to the Brazil squad for the 2024 Summer Olympics.